-If you are seeking a women’s leadership development experience that is purposeful yet fun, community-oriented but also individualized to your needs, join me for the next Women’s Leadership Workshop.
+If you are seeking a women’s leadership development experience that is purposeful yet fun, community-oriented but also individualized to your needs, join us for the next Women’s Leadership Workshop.

 Only recently have women had access to power in any real way.
-This includes economic, political, and social power.
-Because of this, power is unfamiliar and we are less comfortable using it, let alone pursuing it.
+This includes economic, political and social power.
+Because of this, power is unfamiliar and women are less comfortable using it, let alone pursuing it.

 For women, fear is a familiar experience that shows up as anxiety, lack of confidence, self-doubt and hesitation.
-It causes insecurity, and this inhibits our effectiveness as leaders.
+It causes insecurity about ourselves as leaders, and this inhibits our effectiveness.

-We must learn how to quiet this fear center and activate other parts of our brains that allow for critical thinking, innovation and positive emotions that propel us forward as leaders.
+We must learn how to quiet our fears and activate other parts of our brain that allow for critical thinking, innovation and positive emotions that propel us forward as leaders.

 3. Taking Brave Action

 Women must learn to take risks and act before we feel confident.
 Even though this makes us feel vulnerable and threatens to confirm our worst fears about ourselves, taking action builds confidence.
 It makes us brave.